Mississippi River Delta: History

 The history and culture that is linked to the Mississippi River Delta is as unique as its geologic landscape.
-The mouth of the Mississippi River was discovered in 1519 by Alvarez de Pineda of Spain.
+The mouth of the Mississippi River was encountered in 1519 by Alvarez de Pineda of Spain.
 Robert Cavelier de La Salle claimed the territory around the mouth of the Mississippi River for France in 1682, and the region grew with importance with its strategic location for trade and security.

 In 1699 the French built their first crude fort at La Balize, on the Southeast Pass in Pass á Loutre, to control passage on the Mississippi.
 By 1721, they had built the wooden lighthouse-type structure (la balise means 'seamark' in French) that gave the settlement its name.
 Built in the marshes, the village was vulnerable to hurricane damage.
 In addition, ships had to deal with the shifting conditions of tides, currents, and mudflats through the mouth of the river.
 From 1700 to 1888, the main shipping channel was changed four times in response to shifting sandbars, mudflats, and hurricanes.

 In 1803, the United States purchased Louisiana from Napoleon.
 During this period, the economic and political significance of New Orleans and the mouth of the Mississippi River increased, and it became an integral part of the nation's farming industries.
 Due to the influx of nutrient-rich soil from the Mississippi River, the delta is a prime area for the farming of sugar cane, cotton, and indigo—crops that were introduced into Louisiana farmlands during the pre-Civil War era.
 Many of these processes are important resources that the delta still provides today.

 The importance of navigation and trade on the Mississippi only increased after the Civil War, and like the river itself, this economic development eventually flowed into the delta.
 In the 1870s, former delta swamplands were being transformed, via levee construction, into fertile farmland.
 Timber companies began harvesting lucrative forests and planters followed, taking advantage of the new agricultural opportunities.
 More railroads entered the area, replacing steamboats as the primary means of transporting the delta's rich natural bounty.

 With the opening of the Panama Canal in 1914, the Mississippi River Delta became an even more important transportation artery.
 In addition to shipping, local and commercial fisheries continued to expand.
 The discovery of vast oil and gas deposits brought further economic and environmental changes to the delta.
 Despite these profound changes, the delta today remains very much rooted in the vibrant cultural and social traditions of its residents.